pelagia123/todo-list-tutorial/interface/README.md

 {% hint style="info" %}
 **StackBlitz Instructions** ![](../.gitbook/assets/stackblitz-hint.svg)

 We'll use the Angular Generator to create the interface.
-Follow the instructions on the [Stackblitz instructions](./stackblitz.md) page and return here to continue the worksheet.
+Follow the instructions on the [StackBlitz instructions](./stackblitz.md) page and return here to continue the worksheet.
 {% endhint %}

 Open the newly created file `src/app/interfaces/todo-item.ts`: